Vysubs28/360-No-Scope/README.md

 # 360 No Scope

-**360 No Scope** is a dynamic first-person shooter game developed using the Godot Engine.
+**360 No Scope** is a dynamic 2D shooter game developed using the Godot Engine.
 This game challenges players to master precision and timing by performing impressive 360-degree no-scope shots.
 Designed for fast-paced action and skillful gameplay, *360 No Scope* offers an engaging experience that tests your reflexes in a unique and exciting way.

 ---